 Apr 29, 2019

-Did you know that Ultimaker Cura users worldwide prepare over 1 million prints per week?
+Did you know?
+Ultimaker Cura users worldwide prepare over 1 million prints per week.

-But if you’re someone who doesn’t send their print to an Ultimaker 3D printer, you’re missing out on a ton of functionality.
+But if you’re someone who doesn’t send their print to an Ultimaker 3D printer, then you’re missing out on a ton of functionality:

-Read on to discover our most useful software and hardware integrations that could improve your 3D printing experience and print quality.
+Or scroll down to learn how these software and hardware integrations could improve your 3D printing experience and print quality.

 Of course, changing and testing even a few of these settings takes time.
 For busy engineers and designers, this is where preconfigured material profiles become a big time-saving feature in Ultimaker Cura.